smrutis3/Shadow/README.md

 hand-build an integration, and leave.
 Scale that across an org?
 Impossible.

-**Understudy is the agent that does what a forward-deployed engineer does — autonomously, with Codex as the engineer.** Connect your tools (email, spreadsheets, Slack).
+**Understudy is the agent that does what a forward-deployed engineer does — autonomously, with Codex as the engineer.** Connect your tools (email, spreadsheets).
 It silently observes.
 It detects the repeated workflows hiding in plain sight.
 It surfaces them **on a dashboard** with ROI estimates.
 Accept one, and **Codex generates a production-grade skill** — complete with guardrails, validation, and a live execution diagram — then **installs it